Theodora (wife of Theophilos): Regency

 The extent of Theodora's power is somewhat debated in modern scholarship.
-The Oxford Dictionary of Byzantium (1991) recognizes her as empress regnant 842–856 but also states that Theoktistos held effective power throughout Theodora's reign.
+The Oxford Dictionary of Byzantium (1991) states that Theoktistos held effective power throughout Theodora's rule.
 Per J. B. Bury in A History of the Eastern Roman Empire (1912), Theodora's position was very similar to that of Irene during Constantine VI's regency and the imperial government was exercised jointly by both Theodora and the underage Michael III, with actual imperial authority "devolved upon the mother provisionally".
-In 1825, Charles Abraham Elton counted Theodora among the monarchs of the Byzantine Empire in his History of the Roman Emperors.
-Several recent scholars also maintain that Theodora ruled the empire as empress regnant, not merely as regent.
 According to Lynda Garland, it is difficult to determine whether Theodora or Theoktistos was primarily responsible for running the empire during Michael's minority, but that one or both should be considered "remarkably successful in government".
-Regardless of whether he was the effective power behind the throne, or simply an advisor, it is clear that Theoktistos, a senior government official with a long and loyal history of service, contributed to and influenced imperial policy during Theodora's reign.
+Regardless of whether he was the effective power behind the throne, or simply an advisor, it is clear that Theoktistos, a senior government official with a long and loyal history of service, contributed to and influenced imperial policy during Theodora's rule.
 Theodora is recorded as handling the matters of state, appointing ministers and officials and handling diplomacy with foreign powers, sending ambassadors to Bulgaria, the Abbasid Caliphate and the Papacy.

-Coins issued in the first year of Theodora's reign show, significantly, Theodora (not Michael III) alone on the obverse and omit the other regents.
+Coins issued in the first year of Theodora's rule show, significantly, Theodora (not Michael III) alone on the obverse and omit the other regents.
 Michael III and Thekla, the eldest daughter, are depicted on the reverse.
 Theodora is the only one given a title on these coins (she is titled Theodora despoina).
-Thus, she is clearly depicted as the senior ruler.
 These coins served to establish Theodora's own authority as ruler, and associate the young heirs.
-The coins also associate her eldest daughter (who is depicted more prominently than Michael) with imperial power, and show that Thekla was made co-empress alongside Michael.
-An imperial seal, also from the early years of her reign, gives not only Michael but also Theodora and Thekla the title "Emperors of the Romans".
+The coins also associate her eldest daughter (who is depicted more prominently than Michael) with imperial power, and show that Thekla was officially associated with the regime.
+An imperial seal, also from the early years of her rule, gives not only Michael but also Theodora and Thekla the title "Emperors of the Romans".
 Later coins tend to depict the image of Christ Pantocrator on one side and Theodora together with Michael on the other.